 What to do: Check the compatibility of a new tool with other tools and environments: CI/CD pipelines, DevOps processes, and different test management tools.

 Why it matters: Imagine you paid for a new modern testing tool a year ahead.
 Thousands of dollars and… it doesn’t work because it simply is not compatible with your current toolkit.
 Cultured words don't come to mind, do they?
-On the other hand, well-integrated AI testing improves the entire testing strategy.
+When aligned with CI/CD pipelines, AI in software testing helps unify development and QA — making your release pipeline more resilient.

 Checklist for seamless integration: